-Cedar shakes and shingles provide a long lasting and attractive option for a roof.
-Cedar is naturally rot resistant, so if it is cared for properly you face minimal chance for rot or leaks.
+Cedar shakes and shingles provide a long-lasting and attractive option for a roof.
+Cedar is naturally rot resistant, so if it is cared for properly, you face minimal chance for rot or leaks.
 Consider three main strategies that will ensure a leak-free and long-lasting cedar roof.

 The best way to ensure your shakes dry out and remain in good condition is to keep debris off the roof.
-Piles of dead leaves, moss, and twigs all trap moisture on the roof, which can lead to damage and leaks.
+Piles of dead leaves, moss, and twigs all trapped moisture on the roof, which can lead to damage and leaks.
 A professional roof cleaning every few years will remove moss and algae.
-Leaves and other debris needs to be swept or rinsed off as it collects.
+Leaves and other debris need to be swept or rinsed off as it collects.
 Plan to clean on a dry, sunny day so that the shakes can dry out quickly afterward.

 Moisture can also collect beneath the roof as warm, moist air in your home rises into the attic.
-Any properly constructed roof should have a ridge vent at the top and soffit vents around the eaves so that air flow through the roof forces this moist air out.
+Any properly constructed roof should have a ridge vent at the top and soffit vents around the eaves so that airflow through the roof forces this moist air out.
 Larger roofs may also require additional vents between the ridge and eaves.

 One place to spot poor ventilation is in the attic.
 If you notice mold or it smells musty, a roofer needs to come out and assess your ventilation.

 Certain maintenance tasks are necessary to ensure the longest life possible for your cedar roof.

 A missing or damaged cedar shake leaves the entire roof open to the possibility of damage and leaks.
 Inspect your roof monthly, as well as after any major storms.
 Look for shakes or broken shingle pieces in the lawn and in the gutters.
 Don't climb onto the roof; instead, inspect it from the ground or the top of the ladder for any signs of damage.
 If you spot a missing shake, contact a roofer promptly to replace it.